JonoB/assetcompressor/readme.md

-This is largely based on vespakoens assetcompressor, which is available at https://github.com/Vespakoen/AssetCompressor
+This is largely based on Vespakoen's assetcompressor, which is available at https://github.com/Vespakoen/AssetCompressor

 There are a few main differences:

-1. JS files are now compressed with the google closure API, and not the Java Jar file.
+1 JS files are now compressed with the google closure API, and not the Java Jar file.
 I had a few issues where files were not compressed properly with the jar, possibly because they are out of date.
 Using the API means that we always have the most up-to-date compiler.

-2. Assets need to be output as follows:
+2 Assets need to be output as follows:

 ```php
 Asset::styles()->compress()->get();